The World Will End in Apathy & Entitlement (Or, Our Killer is Narcissism)

 And it’s all exacerbated further by our apathy.
 We believe we can have whatever we want, when we want it, AND we don’t care.

-We especially do not care about things we cannot see or understand easily, making consequences of little concern when they happen elsewhere, or to someone else (or to another species).
-Apathy facilitates a reckless entitlement that knows few boundaries.
-The effects of our behaviour are ignored, and when we do finally get a hint, we engage in denial.
+We especially do not care about things we cannot see or understand easily, making consequences of little concern when they happen elsewhere, or to someone else, or to another species.
+Apathy facilitates a reckless entitlement that knows few bounds.
+The effects of our behaviour are ignored, and even when we do get a hint, we engage in denial.
 Why?
-For starters, we believe we’re also entitled to our opinions, an arrogant yet infectious attitude which has enabled us to conveniently ignore numerous outcomes of our actions.
-Our apathy and entitlement make us feel invincible to the world, and largely resistant to considerations of consequences.
+For one, we believe we’re also entitled to our own perspectives and opinions, an arrogant yet infectious attitude that has allowed us to ignore countless consequences of our actions.
+Our apathy and entitlement make us feel invincible to the world, and largely resistant to considerations of effects and outcomes.
 They also allow us to ignore science and facts.

 But they—apathy and entitlement—are going to kill us in the end, if we don’t get them under control.

-I’d like to think we’ll grow up soon, but the fact is, some serious sacrifices are needed in order to respond appropriately to ongoing climate disruption (in addition to other challenges we face).
-Some collective self-awareness is needed if we ever expect to turn the tide, because after all, this is a problem that originates within.
-And that’s where it must be resolved, if long-term sustainability is really our goal.
+I’d like to think we’ll grow up soon, but the truth is, some serious sacrifices are needed in order to respond appropriately to ongoing climate disruption (in addition to many of the other challenges we face).
+Some collective self-awareness is needed if we ever expect to turn the tide, because, after all, this is a problem that originates within.
+And that’s where it has to be resolved, too, if long-term sustainability really is our goal.

 So, let’s engage in the introspection that’s needed (and long overdue), no matter how difficult.
-Let’s start challenging ourselves to take the time, and to face the tough questions, about who we are and our place in this world.
-What do YOU feel entitled to, and why?
+Let’s start challenging ourselves to take the time, and to face the difficult questions, about who we are and where we find ourselves in this world.
+What do YOU feel entitled to?
 What do you really care about?
-Most importantly, what are you willing to sacrifice?
+And, most pressingly, what are you willing to sacrifice?